micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/tracing/index.md

 arguments=['do_more']
 ```

-Delete the previous trace directory, and execute the launch file again.
+Delete the previous trace directory, rebuild the workspace, and execute the launch file again.
 Let it run for some time (e.g. 10-20 seconds), then kill it with `Ctrl+C`.

 To run an analysis that displays durations of callbacks over time, use [this Jupyter notebook](https://gitlab.com/ros-tracing/tracetools_analysis/blob/master/tracetools_analysis/analysis/callback_duration.ipynb), which should be under `ros2_ws/src/tracetools_analysis/tracetools_analysis/analysis/`.